Diaphragm Birth Control Method

 The diaphragm can be more effective if you:

-- The diaphragm is covering the cervix before each time you have intercourse to ensure it’s covering the cervix
+- Adjust the diaphragm before each time you have intercourse to ensure it’s covering the cervix

 This method may not be right if you have: